AyoubMounim/CRFforTimeSeries/README.md

 # CRFforTimeSeries
-Random forest regression applied to conformal prediction of financial time series
+In this project, a regression model base on random forest algorithm is used to make conformal predictions of the evolution of the prices of financial stocks.